pvico/grbl32/README.md

 # grbl32
 ***
+Refer to [thomast777/grbl32](https://github.com/thomast777/grbl32) for the STM32 code.

-From [thomast777/grbl32](https://github.com/thomast777/grbl32).
-Adapted for command line build on Mac/Linux.
+Modified for command line building and flashing on Mac/Linux.

-Please refer to [gnea/grbl](https://github.com/gnea/grbl) for the core GRBL code.
+Refer to [gnea/grbl](https://github.com/gnea/grbl) for the core GRBL code.
 ***